 This is not the first time Lidl have branched into the world of Whisky.
 Only three years ago did they release a Maxwell range of single malts that were received with open arms by the Whisky community.

-With three pretty impressive age statements, Lidl is able to provide these wonderful blends at incredibly reasonable prices.
+For 2016 and with three pretty impressive age statements, Lidl is able to provide these wonderful Glenalba blends at incredibly reasonable prices.

 The Glenalba family of blends make for the perfect Christmas gifts, or just some festive enjoyment for yourself.

-The youngest of the bunch is a 22-Year-Old with a Sherry cask finish.
+The youngest of the bunch is Glenalba 22, a 22-Year-Old with a Sherry cask finish.

 Priced at just £29.99, this is a brilliantly fruity expression, with just the right amount of malty spice peaking through.